PDennise/mood_tracker/README.md

 5. **View Mood History Decision:** The user is asked if they want to view their past mood entries.
     - If Yes, the program displays the mood history.
     - If No, the program ends.
-6. **End Program:** The program terminates.
+6. **Repeat or End Program:** The user is asked whether to continue logging moods.
-    - If Yes, the program continues and asks moods again.
+    - If Yes, the program loops back to **Mood Selection**.
-    - If No, the program ends.
+    - If No, the program terminates.

 This flowchart provides a visual guide to the program's logic and user input handling.